otto-de/api-guidelines/decisions/documentation.md

 *Code examples and attribute tables*

 * Every endpoint documentation comes with a (request and) response example and also provides a table listing the available attributes with explanatory text,incl.
-"Constraints" column.
+"Constraints".

 *Automated API reference documentation*